The Charlie Kirk comment that got Jimmy Kimmel’s late night show axed

 Alford added: “Continuing to give Mr Kimmel a broadcast platform in the communities we serve is simply not in the public interest at the current time, and we have made the difficult decision to preempt his show in an effort to let cooler heads prevail as we move toward the resumption of respectful, constructive dialogue.”

-ABC’s decision also came after the Chairman of the Federal Communications Commission (FCC) threatened to discipline Kimmel if ABC did not act first.
+ABC’s decision also came after the chair of the Federal Communications Commission (FCC) threatened to discipline Kimmel if ABC did not act first.

 Carr went on to say that his agency could hold ABC, Disney, and Jimmy Kimmel accountable for the comments.
 He said the comic appeared to be making an intentional effort to mislead the public into believing that Kirk’s assassin was a Trump supporter.